franciscop/drive-db/documentation.md

 ## .limit(begin, end)

-> Not yet developed
+> An alternative name to the native `.slice()`.
+The [Mozilla documentation](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/slice) is pretty neat.
+I created this to make it consistent to database manipulation names.

 Limit the data that can be retrieved.
-The reason it's not developed yet is that we need a strong concept to avoid clipping the data for future queries in the db.
-This would give some trouble currently:

-    // Correctly finds from 0 to 10
-    drive.limit(0, 10).find();
+It should be applied to the returning array from `.find()`, and not before:

-    // Incorrectly only finds from 0 to 10
+    // Limit the set to the first 10 elements drive.find().limit(0, 10);
-    drive.find();

-Possible solution: to create an object that extends array so that the result returned by `find()` can be processed as does mongoDB with `collection`.
-It would work the other way around:

-    drive.find().limit(0, 10);
-    drive.find().limit(0, 10).sort("firstname");
-    drive.find().sort("firstname", true);
+    // Retrieve the next 10 elements (pagination, infinite scroll, etc) drive.find().limit(10, 20);

+    // Retrieves the last 2 elements
+    drive.find().limit(-2);

+    // Order the query and limit it drive.find().sort("firstname").limit(0, 10);